TL;DR — Swiss Cantonal Tax Comparison 2026

 What is the share of federal direct tax (FIT)?

 FIT is identical everywhere in Switzerland, with a maximum marginal rate of about 11.5% on income (for very high earners).
-It's the cantonal and municipal share that creates the gaps between cantons.
-At CHF 100,000, FIT represents between CHF 6,000 and 11,000 depending on family situation, against CHF 16,000 to 33,000 for the cantonal + municipal share.
+It's the cantonal and municipal share that creates the gaps between cantons: at equal income, it can vary roughly twofold depending on the canton and municipality.
+To see the exact split between FIT and the cantonal/municipal share in your case, use the FTA's official calculator.

 Is pillar 3a deductible the same way everywhere?